brandonkthomas/BulkFileOrganizer/README.md

   --queue     Bounded queue capacity.
 Default = 10000 --progress  Print progress every N processed/enumerated items.
 Default = 10000 --test      Generate N empty files in the input directory (with the chosen extension) before processing.

-Notes:
+```

+## Notes

 - Files are evenly distributed into hex-named bucket directories (0000, 0001, ...) based on the total file count.
 - Name collisions are resolved by appending a short hash suffix.

-```
+## Releases

+Releases are built and published automatically on each commit to the `main` branch.
+They are available as self-contained executables for Windows, Linux, and macOS.